HyperReap/zcl_mqtt_bridge/README.md

 Author: Petr Urbánek

-This component should be used as c++ lightweight version of ZCL to MQTT bridge connected to Homeassistant
+This component should be used as c++ lightweight version of ZCL to MQTT bridge connected to Homeassistant.
+It uses MQTT Discovery for adding new devices.

 This component shall be integrated in time in ESPHome initially.
 However for now it must be used as custom_component.